Broadway Shopping Centre, Bexleyheath: Former retailers

 Local ladieswear boutique Honeybee closed in 2012 having been located in the same position in the centre for over 25 years.
 Its place was taken by Gosh relocating from its previous site.
-As of 2018 this store is occupied by Smiggle, who carried out the most thorough refurbishment of the space undertaken since the Honeybee era.
+As of 2018 this store was occupied by Smiggle, who carried out the most thorough refurbishment of the space undertaken since the Honeybee era.
+Following the closure of Smiggle, the site is now occupied by jewellery store Lovisa.

 Footwear retailer Harris's took up the former ELC store inside the mall in December 2010, then moved to the former La Senza store site on the Broadway, outside the centre's boundaries, in 2013.
-The former ELC/Harris's store is now absorbed as part of the 2015-21 Peacocks/current Choice store.
+The former ELC/Harris's store was subsequently absorbed as part of the 2015-on Peacocks/Choice/Waterstones store.

 HMV traded from a unit in the mall - now occupied by Yours Clothing - between November 1994 and March 2013, when it closed along with over sixty other branches of the chain.
 In August 2022 it was announced that the firm, having since come under the ownership of Doug Putman's Sunrise Records, would reopen a Bexleyheath store after over nine years' absence.
 Similarly, Clarks traded from the mall for a number of years (latterly as a Clarks Outlet discount store) before being included on a list of loss-making stores which would be closed if landlords refused to move to letting the unit on a zero-rent basis; the firm has subsequently reopened a new, smaller full-line store in a different part of the mall building.

+Two stores which had previously traded at the centre returned in 2026.
+Clintons opened a large store in the former Clarks (Outlet)/Movie Shack premises on 12 September, a few doors along the mall from their prior premises which had closed in the early 2020s.
+(That previous store - occupied by clothing retailer Weigh to Wear by the time of Clintons' reopening - had opened as a Clinton Cards store in the early 00s, replacing Topshop and succeeding two smaller Clintons stores previously in the building, one of which - later occupied by Claire's - neighbours the new 2026 store.
+The other is now Starbucks.)
+In the period since Clintons' closure, then-rival Cardzone had opened a small store at the Broadway; with Cardzone and Clintons coming under common ownership in 2024, the 2026 Clintons is effectively a relocation of the Cardzone business into larger premises under its now-sibling brand, with the smaller Cardzone store closing in tandem with the new Clintons opening.
+Elsewhere, the relocation of Choice Outlet to space freed up by the departure of Poundland from Bexleyheath in turn vacated the prior Choice store, which it was subsequently confirmed would become Waterstones, returning to Bexleyheath after a near thirty-year absence, having closed their previous bookshop in the centre in the late 1990s (this had been located in a neighbouring unit, later occupied by First Sport and now EE.)